msampaio/choros-contour/README.md

 ## Make queries

-It's possible to make several queries from an `AllPhrases` object, such as by composer, ambitus and Contour Prime Form:
+It's possible to make several queries from an `AllMusicUnits` object, such as by composer, ambitus and Contour Prime Form:

     >>> units = umazero.loadMusicUnits()